Northern California Pole Presentational will be held Summer 2020, date and location TBD.

-August 1, 11:59 pm PST: music is due via email at email@example.com.
-Dancers with late music submissions may be unable to perform.
-Entry fees will not be refunded.
+September 1, 11:59 pm PST: music is due via email at email@example.com.
+Dancers with late music submissions will be subject to a late fee.

-August 10, 11:59 pm PST: Absolutely no additional late changes to level, music, stage name, or studio listings may be requested as the program will have gone to print and the music will be sent to the venue for equalizing.
+September 10, 11:59 pm PST: No additional late changes to level, music, stage name, or studio listings may be requested.

-- After June 20, the price for a single performer goes up to $60.
-Fees on a group performance are capped at $120 total for the entire group.
+- July 20, the price for a single performer goes up to $60.

 - Entry fees are payable when you submit your entry form.
 Entry fees are not refundable for any reason.